Thinkersbluff/CR6CommunityMarlin/README.md

-# Community firmware for the Creality CR-6 3D printer
+# CR6 Community Firmware Customized for Thinkersbluff's CR6-SE

 **This extui branch is configured for the Creality CR-6 SE with stock TFT plus the following modifications:.**
 * Converted to Direct-Drive